martinrs/discordChatQueue/README.md

 ### Download the project

-Simply download the project and unzip it in a folder of your choice.
+Simply download the project (the green button above) and unzip it in a folder of your choice.

 If you know git, use git :)